 Complicating matters a little, the energy of a molecule consists of many parts.
 For example, the vibration and rotation of the ``nuclear framework'' stores energy.
 Suppose the excited singlet state is close in energy to a triplet state.
 After the molecule makes the singlet-triplet transition, it may shed energy into the environment through the vibrational modes (vibrational relaxation).
 Finally it arrives at the bottom triplet state.
 Eventually it decays back to the ground state via a triplet-singlet transition.

 One last fact completes the explanation.
-A result of perturbation theory says that the probability of a transition between state $u_i$ and state $u_j$ is determined by two factors: the matrix element connecting the two states (the ``strength'' of the coupling), and the difference in energy levels.
+A result of perturbation theory says that the probability of a transition between state and state is determined by two factors: the matrix element connecting the two states (the ``strength'' of the coupling), and the difference in energy levels.
 It is, in general, easier to make a transition when the energies are close together.
 Thus the singlet-triplet transition goes faster than the triplet-singlet transition.

 © 2001 Michael Weiss